ValakPalak/ValakPalak/README.md

-## I'm a B.Tech.
-Sophomore!

 - ⚡ I'm a student of IIT Guwahati.
 - 🔭 I’m currently working on Competitive Programming.
 - 🌱 I’m currently trying to learn everything.
-- 🥅 2021 Goals: Boost my CP skills.
+- 🥅 2022 Goals: Boost my CP and Development skills.

 ### Connect with me: